arjunwritescode/blockchainExplorer/README.md

 ## Overview

 This project aims to create a basic Blockchain Visualizer for a custom cryptocurrency, showcasing blocks and transactions in a simplified graphical representation.
-The visualizer is built using HTML, CSS, and JavaScript with a focus on simplicity and clarity.
+The visualizer is built using Python.

 ## Features